All Days

 Flux prompt

-Each morning, an autonomous pipeline reads the day's world — parsing thousands of photographs from news feeds, wire services, documentary sources, and global image streams — not for content but for formal and spatial conditions.
+Each morning, an autonomous pipeline reads the day's world — parsing tens of thousands of photographs from news feeds, wire services, documentary sources, and global image streams — not for content but for formal and spatial conditions.
 What weight does the day carry?
 What is the light doing?
 Where is the pressure?
 From this reading, the Noticer writes a brief: not a description of what should be made, but a specification of what the day requires.
 The brief is where noticing becomes instruction.
 Everything downstream depends on it.

 The generation is evaluated in sequence.
 The Selector asks whether the image works as a photograph — whether it holds formally and answers the brief.
 The Archivist asks whether the image adds something the archive does not already contain — not thematically but structurally: the same tonal range, the same spatial logic, the same relationship between figure and ground constitutes redundancy regardless of subject.
 The Historian places the image in photographic lineage.
 The Doubter, last to speak, refuses anything that cannot justify its own existence.
 Not: is this good.
 Is this required.